 - Are there any secret societies with sinister agendas I could join and/or fight?

-That said, it’s rumoured that some are trying to stir up the seas again, and bring back the ancient empire.
+- That said, it’s rumoured that the Adherents of the Scales are trying to stir up the seas again, and bring back the ancient empire.

 - What is there to eat around here?